-Riot Games agrees to pay $100 million in settlement of class-action gender discrimination suit
+Riot Games agrees to pay $100 million in settlement of class-action gender discrimination lawsuit

 “This is a great day for the women of Riot Games — and for women at all video game and tech companies — who deserve a workplace that is free of harassment and discrimination,” said the plaintiffs’ counsel, the employment and sexual harassment lawyer Genie Harrison.
 “We appreciate Riot’s introspection and work since 2018 toward becoming a more diverse and inclusive company.”

-Riot agreed to settle the suit in 2019 for $10 million, but California’s Department of Fair Employment and Housing (DFEH) intervened, blocking the agreement with a court filing in which the agency argued that victims should be entitled to as much as $400 million.
+Riot Games agreed to settle the suit in 2019 for $10 million, but California’s Department of Fair Employment and Housing (DFEH) intervened, blocking the agreement with a court filing in which the agency argued that victims should be entitled to as much as $400 million.
 The DFEH posted a news release acknowledging the settlement Monday night.

 The new settlement is with the DFEH, the California Division of Labor Standards Enforcement (DLSE) and certain individual claimants.
-All current and former California employees and contractors who identify as women and worked at Riot between November 2014 and present day qualify for a payout.
+All current and former California employees and contractors who identify as women and worked at Riot Games between November 2014 and present day qualify for a payout.
 At least 2,300 workers are eligible for part of the $80 million settlement, with those who started earlier or worked at the company longer receiving a larger allocation of the funds.
-Riot will pay into a settlement fund that will then be distributed to claimants following a court’s approval.
+Riot Games will pay into a settlement fund that will then be distributed to claimants following a court’s approval.
 McCracken settled out of the suit for an undisclosed figure.
-Riot declined to comment on whether certain individual plaintiffs who had entered arbitration agreements with Riot would receive part of the $80 million.
+Riot Games declined to comment on whether certain individual plaintiffs who had entered arbitration agreements with the company would receive part of the $80 million.

+In the settlement, Riot Games also agreed to certain workplace policy reforms.
+These include greater transparency around pay scales for job applicants, not relying on prior salary history to set employees’ pay or assign job titles and the creation of a pipeline for current or former temp agency contractors to apply to work for Riot Games.
+The publisher will also implement a policy requiring the presence of a woman or member of an underrepresented community on employment selection panels.

 In an email to Riot Games employees Monday night, five of the company’s executives addressed the settlement.